ericwebsite/ericwebsite.github.io/Diary/index.md

 [Home](../index.md)

+## Yellowstone national park

+Soon, I am going to Yellowstone National park with my family.
+We are going to drive there.
+It will be a long drive.
+We might stop along the way and stay in a hotel.
+The truth is I don't really know so much about yellowstone, but I'm going to learn when I go there.

 ## 7/14/2019 Turning tumble

 Today, I am going to teach you a game called Turning Tumble.
 It is a marble-powered computer.
 I like it.